First World War soldier sculpture vandalised in Dublin

 Gardaí confirm they are investigating ‘criminal damage’ to statue in St Stephen’s Green

-The first World War scrap metal sculpture, the Haunting Soldier, installed in Dublin earlier this month, has been vandalised.
+The first World War scrap metal sculpture, the Hauntings Soldier, installed in Dublin earlier this month, was vandalised in the early hours of Thursday morning.

-Gardaí have confirmed they are investigating “criminal damage” caused to a statue in the St. Stephen’s Green area of Dublin at approximately 2am on Thursday.
+Gardaí confirmed they are investigating “criminal damage” caused to a statue in St Stephen’s Green at approximately 2am on Thursday.
 It appears to have had red paint thrown on it.

 “No arrests have been made at this stage.
 A scene is currently in place at the statue.
 Investigations are continuing ,” a Garda spokeswoman said.